Ethan Salas

-Ethan Gabriel Salas (born June 1, 2006) is an American professional baseball catcher in the San Diego Padres organization.
+Ethan Gabriel Salas (born June 1, 2006) is an American professional baseball catcher for the San Diego Padres of Major League Baseball (MLB).
+He made his MLB debut in 2026.

 Early life

 Ethan Gabriel Salas was born on June 1, 2006, in Kissimmee, Florida.
 His father, Jose Antonio Salas, played in Minor League Baseball (MiLB) for the Atlanta Braves organization, and his uncle and grandfather also played in MiLB.
 Salas spent time growing up in Florida, the Dominican Republic, and Venezuela.

 Professional career

 Salas played one game for the Águilas del Zulia of the Venezuelan Winter League in the 2022-23 season.

 Considered the top international free agent in the 2023 class and "one of the top catching prospects in recent history," Salas signed with the San Diego Padres in January for a record $5.6 million bonus.

-He was promoted to Class AA at age 17, a nearly unprecedented rise through the team's farm system.
-A.J.
-Preller, the Padres president of baseball operations, said that the promotion was "aggressive" but that Salas was "up to the challenge."
+Salas was promoted to the Double–A San Antonio Missions at age 17, a nearly unprecedented rise through the team's farm system.
+A. J. Preller, the Padres' president of baseball operations, acknowledged that the promotion was "aggressive" but said that Salas was "up to the challenge."

-As of August 2023, Salas was ranked near the top of several top prospect lists.
+On September 1, 2026, the Padres called Salas up to the Major Leagues for the first time.

+On September 16, 2026, Salas hit two home runs against the Colorado Rockies and became the youngest MLB catcher ever to hit two home runs.